Weekly Auctions of Exceptional Items

 INTERNATIONAL FINE ART AUCTION

-TRINITY INTERNATIONAL AUCTIONS announces its October 13th, 2012 auction.
-This auction marks the company's 39th.
-Stephen R. Gass, President considers this auction offers something for all collectors and it contains many works on papers.
+TRINITY INTERNATIONAL AUCTIONS announces its May 11th auction.
+This auction marks the company's 41st.
+Stephen R. Gass, President considers this auction offers something for all collectors and it includes paintings, sculpture, ceramics and many contains many works on papers.

 Auction & Auctioneer Information